 Can you put gel stain over old stain?

-You can apply a gel stain over an old stain.
+You can apply gel stain over old stain.
 Since gel stains are pigmented and only sit on the surface rather than penetrating the wood grain, they can be used to cover up stained wood.

 The quality of the gel stain is the same as a regular wood stain.
 One main difference is that gel stain options are formulated to sit on the surface, whereas regular wood stains are formulated to penetrate the wood.

-Can you stain over a water-based poly?
+Can you stain over water-based poly?

-You can stain over a water-based polyurethane.
+You can stain over water-based polyurethane.
 It is best to apply gel stain over water-based polyurethane.
 The gel stain would also need to be water-based in the formulation.
 Scuff the surface to allow the stain to adhere to the surface properly.

 Can you use an oil-based stain over poly?